-- To ensure equal opportunities are available to whom English is an additional language - To give such pupils the opportunity to overcome any barriers to learning and assessment - To welcome and value the cultural, linguistic and educational experiences that pupils with EAL bring to the school. - To implement school wide strategies that ensures that EAL pupils are supported in accessing the full curriculum. - To help EAL pupils to become confident and fluent in speaking and listening, reading and writing in English in order to be able to fulfil their academic potential. - To identify and make maximum use of opportunities for modelling fluent English and encouraging pupils to practise and extend their use of English - To encourage and enable parental support in improving children's attainment
+- To ensure equal opportunities are available to those for whom English is an additional language - To allow such pupils to overcome any barriers to learning and assessment - To welcome and value the cultural, linguistic and educational experiences that pupils with EAL bring to the school. - To implement school-wide strategies that ensure that EAL pupils are supported in accessing the whole curriculum. - To help EAL pupils become confident and fluent in speaking, listening, reading, and writing in English to fulfil their academic potential. - To identify and make maximum use of opportunities for modelling fluent English and encouraging pupils to practise and extend their use of English - To encourage and enable parental support in improving children's attainment